nualagr/the-lord-of-the-rings-game/README.md

 The class of 'unmatched' is removed from the div in order to remove the event listener and prevent the card from responding to a further click.
 The front of the card image is revealed to the user and a 'flip' sound effect is played to give the user auditory feedback.
 The *incrementMoves* method adds one to the Moves Counter.
-If the *checkArray* global variable is an empty array then the card is the first to be clicked and is added to the array.
+If the *checkArray* global variable is an empty array then the card is the first to be clicked and is added to that array.

 If the array has a card in it then the cards are compared using the card 'name' and 'id'.

 If the cards match, the *incrementPairs* method increases the Pairs Counter by one and the *incrementMoves* method increases the Moves Counter by one.
 A 'bell chime' sound indicates to the user that a successful match has been made.
-The Matching cards are left face-up, the class of 'matched' is applied to the divs, which removes the click functionality from the divs.
+The matching cards are left face-up, the class of 'matched' is applied to the divs, which removes the click functionality from the divs.
 At this point, *if* and *else if* statements check whether the round is complete and whether the game is over and turn on the corresponding modals accordingly.
 If the round or game is not over the *checkArray* is emptied and the game continues.